mmilch01/mask_face2/README.md

 # mask_face2

 ## Summary
-Face masking (version 2) algorithm to de-identify high resolution MRI of the head.
+Facemasking2 algorithm to de-identify high resolution MRI of the head.

 ## Installing as a local tool
 Environment requirements: